 This is one of the first fun jobs I recommend on the list because it’s what I do every day – and I absolutely love it!

 Truth be told, I honestly had no idea what a “blogger” was when I was searching for business ideas or ways to earn $300 or even $500 a day.
+I never even thought it could be one of those fun jobs that make a lot of money!
 It feels like becoming a blogger was almost accidental for the most part.

 Because I was dissatisfied with my previous 9-5 life, I wanted to look for something a little bit more exciting and different from my banking job.
 And ta-da, I stumbled upon the idea of blogging and how to start a profitable blog for fun.